dockboxhq/cli/README.md

   dockbox [command]

 Available Commands:
-  clean       Removes all dockboxes on your machine create      Creates a dockbox from a URL, file or git URL enter       Enters into a dockbox in a given directory help        Help about any command
+  clean       Removes a dockbox from your machine create      Creates a dockbox from a URL, file or git URL enter       Enters into a dockbox in a given directory help        Help about any command